AtangaEmma/running-notes/GIT-GITHUB-README.md

            the member privilege page will display and under it there is a base permission page where member's permissions can be set

-           when this is done, the project repo can now be shared to members os the team where they can now write codes and push them to
+           when this is done, the project repo can now be shared to members of the team where they can now write codes and push them to

 - ensure that git and relevant IDEs (integrated development environments)